Persian column: Description

+Shaft and base

 It is thought the stone columns that survive were preceded by wooden versions, and these continued to be used.
 The move to stone may have come when sufficiently large trees for the biggest buildings became difficult or impossible to source.
 The column shafts can be as tall as 20 metres.
 The base is in stone even for wooden columns, and sometimes carries an inscription saying which king erected the building.
 Most are round, but an early square type has two steps.

+In grand settings the columns are usually fluted.
+The flutes are shallow, with arrises, like the Greek Doric order, but they are more numerous, and therefore narrower.
+The large columns at Persepolis have as many as 40 or 48 flutes, with smaller columns elsewhere 32; the width of a flute is kept fairly constant, so the number of flutes increases with the girth of the column, in contrast to the Greek practice of keeping the number of flutes on a column constant and varying the width of the flute.
+The early Doric temples seem to have had a similar principle, before 20 flutes became the convention.

+Fluting is also found in other parts of the classical Persian column.
+The bases are often fluted, and the "bell" part of the capital has stylized plant ornament that comes close to fluting.
+Above this there is usually a tall section with four flat fluted volutes.

 Use and influence

 The full form of Persian column seems only to have been used at a few sites outside Persia around the empire in the Achaemenid period, in Armenia and even Levantine colonies in Iberia.
 The columns influenced the Pillars of Ashoka erected in India some 80 years after Alexander the Great destroyed the Persian Empire, and other imperial buildings in the architecture of the Maurya Empire.

 The much smaller Mathura lion capital of the 1st century CE shows clear influence.
 They can be seen in relief decoration around Buddhist stupas in Gandhara in the 2nd or 3rd century CE, and Persian columns decorate the Karla Caves and Nasik Caves.
 The style did not develop in Persia itself, but elements continued to appear under later dynasties before the arrival of Islam.